Table-top interferometry on extreme time and wavelength scales: Experimental Setup

 Fig.\,\ref{fig:SDU} shows a schematic overview of the optical beam passing the FT instrument.
 The key element is the split-and-delay unit (SDU).
 It consists of two interleaved lamellar mirrors splitting the wavefront of the incoming XUV pulse uniformly across the beam profile.
-The special mirror assembly is cut from a Si wafer and is coated with a $\mathrm{30\,nm}$ thick nickel layer.
+The design was suggested by Strong and Vanasse in the late 50's to overcome the absence of beam splitters in the far-infrared spectral range \cite{Strong1960}.
+In the 90's Möller proposed to extend the principle of lamellar mirrors to the high energy range\cite{Moeller1995}.
+The special mirror assembly in the present realization is cut from a silicon wafer and is coated with a $\mathrm{30\,nm}$ thick nickel layer.
 Its period is $\mathrm{d=250\,\mu m}$.
 The mechanical stability of the SDU is essential for interferometry at short wavelengths.
 In order to measure a high-quality interferogram of H11 at $\mathrm{\lambda=46.8\,nm}$ the relative position of the reflective elements should be known to a precision better than $\mathrm{\approx10\,nm}$, i.e. $\approx\lambda/4$.
 This is on the order of the background vibration in the laboratory, which is typically monitored during the measurements.
-The position of the reflective lamellar surface in the movable interferometer arm is controlled by 3-axes piezo-driven motors with nanometer, i.e. single-digit attosecond, precision.
-Building on previous demonstrations \cite{UsenkoASB17,UsenkoNAT17}, the setup is advanced by passive vibration damping and active interferometric position measurement of the lamellar optics at repetition rates up to $\mathrm{40\,kHz}$ for online feedback control and offline FT data tagging.
-These refinements improve the precision of the relative lamellar mirror displacement by 1-2 orders of magnitude, thereby improving the contrast in the recorded interferograms.
+The position of the reflective lamellar surface in the movable interferometer arm is controlled by 3-axes piezo-driven motors with nanometer precision.
+Building on previous demonstrations \cite{UsenkoASB17,UsenkoNAT17}, the setup is advanced byintegrating three commercial laser interferometers (SmarAct) enabling position measurement of the lamellar optics at repetition rates up to $\mathrm{40\,kHz}$ for online feedback control and offline FT data tagging.
+These refinements improve the precision of the relative lamellar-mirror displacement by 1-2 orders of magnitude, thereby improving the contrast in the recorded interferograms.
 This precision and stability is crucial for FT spectroscopy in the XUV spectral range.
-The XUV light is reflected from the autocorrelator mirrors at the grazing incidence angle of $\mathrm{\alpha=8^{\circ}}$.
+The XUV light is reflected from the autocorrelator mirrors at the grazing-incidence angle of $\mathrm{\alpha=8^{\circ}}$.
 The SDU provides collinear propagation of the two coherent pulse replicas with variable delay controlled by translating the movable lamellar mirror with nanometer and attosecond precision, respectively.
 Note that the optical path difference (OPD) is given by

 with $\mathrm{\Delta z}$ being the mirror displacement.
 For instance, a displacement of $\mathrm{\Delta z = 1\,nm}$ corresponds to about $\mathrm{s=280\,pm}$, which results in a time delay between the copies of XUV pulses of only $\mathrm{\Delta t=0.93\,as}$.\\